AdobeDocs/experience-platform.en/help/query-service/data-distiller/ml-feature-pipelines/establish-connection.md

 ## Next Steps

-By reading this document you have learned how to connect to Data Distiller from a Python notebook in your machine learning environment.
+By reading this document, you have learned how to connect to Data Distiller from a Python notebook in your machine learning environment.
 The next step in creating feature pipelines from Experience Platform to feed custom models in your machine learning environment is to [explore and analyze your datasets](./exploratory-analysis.md).